Rule-based Logic

 If no account holder is specified, it is supplemented from the contract data

-2. Validate inputs
+2. Validate Inputs

 The business logic checks whether the new IBAN is correct: